What does Physical Education look like at Abbey?

 Dance

 Children in Early Years develop their physical skills through daily activities, developing their gross motor as well as their fine motor.
-This is additionally supported by ‘Healthy Movers’ programme.
+This is additionally supported by ‘Get Set 4 PE’ and the ‘Healthy Movers’ programme.

 Planning is adapted and amendments are made based on teacher judgement, particularly to support and challenge SEND pupils and stretch the more able.
 Teachers additionally link physical activity to other subjects where appropriate.
 For example, Year 2 linked ‘Dance’ within their History lesson and gained experience of different dances throughout the times, including The Jive and Twist.
 Each year group ensure the foundations are built in order for children to succeed in their following year at school.